Bikanervala Navratri Thali 2022 Review – Wholesome Vrat Thali

 Here are some interesting FAQs on Bikanervala Navratri Thali.

-The Thalis at Bikanervala are priced differently.
-These prices do not include any taxes –
+The Bikanervala Thali prices are different.
+These Bikaner Vrat Thali prices do not include any taxes –

 - The Thali Navratra Special is priced at Rs 300/-